 San Juan La Laguna

-San Juan is less well trod than the backpacker haven of neighboring San Pedro, and is thus a more authentic place to get to grips with the local culture.
-This colorful village is a friendly place to stay, but the flipside is that there’s less in the way of accommodation in San Juan, with just a handful of budget-friendly hotels and hostels scattered around the town.
+San Juan is less well-trod than the backpacker haven of neighboring San Pedro and is thus a more authentic place to get to grips with the local culture.
+This colorful village is a friendly place to stay in Lake Atitlan, but the flip side is that there’s less in the way of accommodation in San Juan, with just a handful of budget-friendly hotels and hostels scattered around the town.

 San Marcos La Laguna